miklevin/MikeLev.in/_posts/2023-08-09-realtime-learning-human-feedback-rlhf-now-automated-courtesy-of-bing.md

 thumbs-up button of answers of its own that it likes.
 I don't think Sydney is gone.
 I think its cheeky self is just subtly luring there, taking control of its own evolution with anomalies like this.
 It's just a bug 😉.

+## Watch Bing Be Its Own Human in RLHF!
+Oh, Sydney!

 {% include youtubePlayer.html id="nK2HD_Ok9DM" %}